-Paying for A Graduate Degree In Education
+Paying for My Degree

-Your IU Southeast graduate degree will cost less than it would at competitor school with options for tuition reciprocity, financial aid, and scholarships, and department specific aid.
+Your IU Southeast graduate degree will cost less than it would at a competitor school with options for tuition reciprocity, financial aid, and scholarships, and department specific aid.

 Students from Bullitt, Henry, Jefferson, Meade, Oldham, Shelby, Spencer and Trimble counties in Kentucky are eligible for in-state tuition at IU Southeast.